David Hirsh: Career

 Hirsh won the British Sociological Association Philip Abrams Memorial Prize for the best first book in sociology for 2004, for his book Law Against Genocide: Cosmopolitan trials.
 The book, on the significance of "cosmopolitan law", contains an account of the 1999 British trial of Anthony Sawoniuk for Holocaust-related crimes committed in Belarus in 1942.

 In 2005, he co-founded the Engage website, a resource for those working to oppose the boycott of Israel.
-In 2005–07, Hirsh was involved in opposing boycotts of Israeli universities proposed by British academics.
+In 2005–2007, Hirsh was involved in opposing boycotts of Israeli universities proposed by British academics.
 Hirsh told The Guardian, "It may not have anti-semitic motivations, but if you organise an academic boycott of Israeli Jewish academics but no-one else in the world, that is an anti-semitic policy".

 His 2017 book, Contemporary Left Antisemitism, which combined narrative and case study with sociological analysis and theory to understand the controversial and contested phenomenon of antisemitism on the left, was published in 2017.

+Hirsh has advocated spelling antizionism without a hyphen, arguing that the Zionism constructed by antizionists differs sufficiently from actual Zionist movements and discourses to warrant a distinct spelling.